Image by Shameer PK, on Pixabay

 1. Not Having a Realistic Budget

-First you have to have a budget, but more importantly is having a realistic budget.
+First you have to have a budget, but more importantly have a realistic budget.
 I had toyed with budgets for the past few years, but they were not always realistic.
 Once I started to include everything and I mean everything that I had to budget for, this really helped me to manage my money.
 You can allocate money for each area that you want to progress.
 How are you going to buy your first home, if you don’t start saving for it, how are you going to have that holiday, if you are not saving for it, or that new computer you need for your studies.

 When you first start to look at your spending, you may be shocked.
 Especially those small expenses, you tend to forget about.
 If you grab a coffee on the way to work, add the cost of those coffees up over the month, then the year, then 5 years, you will be shocked.
 What about treating yourself to a coffee once a week, you will appreciate it more and save money too.
-It is often not the big things that get our finances out of control, but those little spends here and there, that all add up.
+It’s often not the big things that get our finances out of control, but those little spends here and there, that all add up.
 Once you are financially free, you can buy as many coffees as you like, if that’s what you want.

 Consider all your annual costs including travel, car, holidays, clothes, hobbies, savings, investments, hairdressing / barbers, socialising, then allocate a monthly fund for each.
-It won’t take long before you have formed good budgeting habits and you will have money set aside for what you need or want, it beats borrowing.
+It won’t take long before you have formed good budgeting habits and you will have money set aside for what you need or want, it beats borrowing!
 Setting and sticking to a personal budget is the first step to financial freedom.

 2. Getting into Debt